GirlsCodeLincoln/Curriculum/Hardware/readme.md

 11. You should see the message scroll across the LED screen.
 Change the text in between the quotes in the `show_message` method to display different messages.

 12. Let's alter the color and scroll speed by adding some additional parameters to the `show_message` method.
 We can change the color as well by passing in special values representing Red, Green, & Blue.
-Stop the program running and alter the code above to add the `red` variable with the numnbers `(255,0,0)` which represent the color red.
+Stop the program running and alter the code above to add the `red` variable with the numbers `(255,0,0)` which represent the color red.

 ```
 from sense_hat import SenseHat